robertmartin8/ReasonableDeviations/about.md

 ## Timeline

-**Right now**
+- **Right now**: Plodding on with second-year physics at Cambridge.
+Putting a lot of effort into PyPortfolioOpt and other tech ventures on the side, but time is remarkably finite.

-Enjoying summer, interning at the London office of a large sovereign wealth fund, where I get to build cool things at the intersection of finance and tech.
+- **September 2019**: Interning at the London office of a large sovereign wealth fund, where I get to build cool things at the intersection of finance and tech.

-**June 2019**
+- **July 2019**: Interning at a long-only fund in Singapore.
+Building an alternative data analytics app in Ruby on Rails

-Just finished my first year at Cambridge.
+- **June 2019**: Just finished my first year at Cambridge.
 What an absolute whirlwind!
 Lots of ups and downs, but managed to pull through and get a good grade.

-**October 2018**

-Started at Cambridge!
+- **October 2018**: Started at Cambridge!
 I spent the previous months trying to learn as much as I could about finance and statistics in the meanwhile, because I knew that I'd probably be mostly occupied with physics and maths at uni.

-**May 2018**

-Finished national service!
+- **May 2018**: Finished national service!

-**January 2017**
-Passed out from the Medical Response Force conversion course, which was 8 weeks of very tough training.
+- **January 2017**: Passed out from the Medical Response Force conversion course, which was 8 weeks of very tough training.
 MRF is a unit of specially trained combat medics who deal with chemical, biological and radiological threats.
 It is part of the Special Operations Taskforce, so we are expected to be operationally ready at all times.
 I am now a specialist, as well as a trained military driver.

-**July 2016**
-Enlisted into the army.
+- **July 2016**: Enlisted into the army.
 In Singapore, there are two years of compulsory national service (NS) for citizens or permanent residents (that's me).
 Basic Military Training was until September.

-**January 2016**
-Accepted to study the Physical Natural Sciences at Christ's College Cambridge, with two years deferred entry (entry in October 2018)
+- **January 2016**: Accepted to study the Physical Natural Sciences at Christ's College Cambridge, with two years deferred entry (entry in October 2018)

-**November 2015**
-Graduated from high school, having completed my International Baccalaureate with my three higher level subjects being maths, chemistry, and physics, and extended essay in maths – I scored 45 points overall.
+- **November 2015**: Graduated from high school, having completed my International Baccalaureate with my three higher level subjects being maths, chemistry, and physics, and extended essay in maths – I scored 45 points overall.